FLARE-forecast/hetGP4cast/README.md

 # hetGP4cast

-hetGP4cast is an R package that allows users to create climatological forecasts for variables related to lakes.
+hetGP4cast is an R package that allows users to create climatological forecasts that serve as driver data for ecological forecasting models.
 It is a wrapper for the hetGP R package created by Gramacy and Binois (2021).

 To download this package use: devtools::install_github("maikeh7/hetGP4cast")